Question: In the state of Maine is there a time limit to get an inspection sticker after the car was rejected?

 The inspection sticker is valid until its normal date of expiration even if the vehicle fails inspection; however, it is a violation of Maine law to operate a defective vehicle even if the inspection sticker has not expired.

-You cannot though drive during the time that your car is listed as failing its inspection or being non-compliant.
-Furthermore if you fail to make the repairs and have the vehicle re-inspected you face registration suspension and a citation for a defective motor vehicle.
+You cannot drive during the time that your car is listed as failing its inspection or being non-compliant.
+Furthermore, if you fail to make the repairs and have the vehicle re-inspected you face registration suspension and a citation for a defective motor vehicle.

-So if your car does not pass inspection in Maine you will need to get the issues fixed and get the car re-inspected, so that it passes inspection this time, before the inspection sticker on it expires.
+If your car does not pass inspection in Maine you will need to get the issues fixed and get the car re-inspected so that it passes inspection this time, before the inspection sticker on it expires.

 Being caught driving without an inspection sticker is a traffic infraction.
 Unless otherwise specified by the jurisdiction you are in, this is a Class E crime, which is punishable by a fine of not less than $25 nor more than $500 or by imprisonment for not more than 30 days or both.

-For more information about motor vehicle inspections the Maine State Police said to call 207-624-8941.
+For more information about motor vehicle inspections the Maine State Police said to contact their office directly.

 If you do receive a citation for driving a car without a valid inspection, it isn't like to affect your car insurance rates since it's a non-moving violation.
 However, it's always wise at renewal time to compare insurance companies and make sure you're receiving the best rates possible.